-Tragedy would strike when Elisabeth was only 5 years old.
+Tragedy would strike when Elisabeth was only five years old.
 He father would die in a murder-suicide pact with Baroness Mary Vetsera at the Mayerling hunting lodge.
-Without him the direct line of succession had come to an end and although the Habsburgs did allow for female succession it would only happen after all the male dynasts had died out.
-Since this was not the case Elisabeth was not first in line.
+Without him, the direct line of succession had come to an end, and although the Habsburgs did allow for female succession, it would only happen after all the male dynasts had died out.
+Since this was not the case, Elisabeth was not first in line.

 Elisabeth Marie and Otto von Windisch-Grätz

-Elisabeth became wheelchair bound and outlived him by 7 years, dying in 1963.
-Most of belongings were donated to the Austrian Republic as she wanted them to go back to their former places.
+Elisabeth became wheelchair-bound and outlived him by seven years, dying in 1963.
+Most of her belongings were donated to the Austrian Republic as she wanted them to go back to their former places.
 Even her dogs were killed upon her death.
 She is buried in a nameless grave with her second husband.